 Timer

-Timers are not required but relieve a lot of effort from us during seed starting season.
+Growing from seed requires a lot of time and effort.
+Timers aren’t required but relieve a lot of that effort during seed starting season.
 Remembering to plug in the lights in the morning and unplug them at night is a big responsibility.
 Having a wall timer or an extension cord timer saves so much effort.
 There are new extension cords that have an app attached to them as well so you can schedule their on and off time, or even do it from your phone.

-We prefer the extension cord with multiple outlets because generally you have more than one light that is plugged in and needs to be turned on and off automatically.
+I prefer the extension cord with multiple outlets over a wall timer because generally there’s more than one light that is plugged in and needs to be turned on and off automatically.
 Often the extension cords have half the outlets timed with the other half always on.
 These work great so you can plug your heat mat into the always on outlets, and your lights into the timer outlet.

 Recommendations